amitadate/amitadate.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student at Northwestern University pursuing Masters Degree in Computer Science with Specialization in Artificial Intelligence.
 I am advised by [Dr. Aggelos K. Katsaggelos](https://scholar.google.com/citations?user=aucB85kAAAAJ&hl=en).
-I collaborate closely with [Arjun Punjabi](https://www.linkedin.com/in/arjun-punjabi-874946129/).
 I am primarily interested in deep learning, with applications in computer vision.

 Before joining the masters program in Fall 2018, I completed my undergraduate degree in Computer Science from [Vellore Institute of Technology](https://www.vit.ac.in/) in May 2018.
 During my undergraduate years, I was advised by [Dr. B. K. Tripathy](https://scholar.google.co.in/citations?user=TuqZg_0AAAAJ&hl=en).
 I've also interned with the research team at Cisco Systems Inc. during Summer 2017.